 Finally, we offer other courses that cover various other aspects of relationship between law and technology: Law of Electronic Commerce; Cyberspace, Law, Science and Technology; Cyber Privacy and Cyberlaw; and Policy: Practical Applications in Organizational Settings.
 These courses are open to any students whether or not they have taken any of the Intellectual Property courses.

 The Temple Law IP and Technology faculty is expert, passionate, and engaged.
-We have three full-time professors who specialize in different areas of IP and Technology Law: Professors Gregory Mandel, who focuses on science, technology, and innovation, particularly as they arise in patent and technology law; David Post, who focuses on IP law and the law of cyberspace; and Donald Harris, who focuses on international IP Law.
+We have two full-time professors who specialize in different areas of IP and Technology Law: Professors Gregory Mandel, who focuses on science, technology, and innovation, particularly as they arise in patent and technology law; and Donald Harris, who focuses on international IP Law.
 They are joined by several interdisciplinary faculty like Salil Mehra, Duncan Hollis, and David Kairys, all leading scholars in their respective fields.

 The Intellectual Property Society is a vibrant community of Temple Law students with a common interest in IP issues.
 The Society holds IP-related special events, hosts guest speakers and job information sessions, and engages in other activities throughout the year.
 The IP Society is a valuable networking resource for students interested in pursuing work in the diverse, highly competitive Philadelphia IP market.